Pell Grant Eligibility 2026-27: Max Award, SAI Rules & Workforce Pell

 Every year, thousands of families leave Pell Grant money unclaimed because they assume they earn too much to qualify — or because they did not file the FAFSA at all.
 That is a costly mistake.
 According to the College Board's Trends in Student Aid, approximately 6.85 million students received Pell Grants in 2024-2025, with total disbursements reaching $39 billion — a 24% increase from the prior year driven by FAFSA formula changes that expanded eligibility.
 Millions more could qualify but never apply.

 The Pell Grant is the federal government's largest need-based grant program.
 Unlike loans, it does not need to be repaid.
-For 2025-2026, the maximum award is $7,395 — money that directly offsets tuition, fees, and living costs.
-This guide explains exactly who qualifies, how the income calculation works under the new Student Aid Index formula, and what the 2026 Workforce Pell expansion means for students who previously could not access this funding.
+For the 2026-27 award year, Federal Student Aid lists the maximum award at $7,395 and the minimum award at $740.
+This guide explains who qualifies, how the Student Aid Index formula affects awards, and what the July 2026 Workforce Pell expansion changes for short-term career programs.

 Key Takeaways